Solving Canine Behaviour Problems Diploma Level 3

 Unit # 3

-This unit explores how to deal with some of the most common behaviour problems including: destructive behaviour, excessive barking, jumping up, begging, chasing, recall issues and separation anxiety.
+This unit you will learn how best to deal with the most common behaviour problems.
+These include begging, jumping up, destructive behaviour, chasing, excessive barking, recall issues and separation anxiety.

 Unit # 4

-This canine behaviour problems course module continues with the theme of how to deal with common behaviour problems and includes additional information specific to canine behavioural problems experienced in animal rescue shelters.
+This unit follows on from unit 3.
+It explains in further detail how best to deal with common canine behaviour problems.
+It includes additional information, more specific to canine behavioural problems seen in animal rescue shelters.

 Understanding Canine Behaviour Problems

-Understanding how dogs learn is vital for anyone working with dogs and this subject is explored in this course.
-For many years the emphasis in dog training and dealing with behaviour problems, has been on using physical force and punishment, this course only promotes force free methods.
+An understanding of how dogs learn is vital for anyone working with dogs and this subject is explored in this course.
+For many years, the emphasis in dog behavioural training and dealing with behaviour problems has been on using physical force and punishment.
+However, at Animal Courses Direct, we only promote force free methods, as you will be taught in this course.